srerisso/coursera_python_databases/README.md

 ## Week 1

-### Unicode characters and strings.
-Encoded data in Python
+- Unicode characters and strings.
+Encoded data in Python.

-### OO definitions and terminology.
+- OO definitions and terminology.
 Class as a template, blueprint.
 Methods (or messages in some pure forms of OO).
 Attributes.

-### Our first Class and Object.
+- Our first Class and Object.

 ```
 class PartyAnimal: